cofresilab/cofresilab.github.io/members.md

 <div>
 <h3>Darius (Undergraduate Research Assistant)</h3>
 <p><span class="image left"><img src="assets/images/members/darius_stewart.jpg" alt="" /></span>
-Mr. Darius Stewart is an undergraduate student majoring in Public Health with an interest in pursuing graduate training in public health and social work.
-Darius joined the lab in Fall 2022 to learn more about the neuroscience of addiction.
-He is learning how to collect and analyze EEG data from human participants.</p>
+Mr. Darius Stewart joined the lab in Fall 2022 to learn more about the neuroscience of addiction.
+He is learning how to collect and analyze EEG data from human participants.
+He recently graduated with a B.S. in Public Health and will be starting the MU Masters in Public Health in the Fall.</p>
 </div>